LastCallMedia/Mannequin/docs/extensions/drupal.md

 | drupal_root | An absolute path to the base directory containing your Drupal installation.
 This will be used to create a Twig filesystem loader internally. |
 | twig_options | An associative array of [options to pass to Twig](https://twig.symfony.com/api/2.x/Twig_Environment.html#method___construct).
 Defaults to using a `cache` property of the Mannequin cache directory. |

+It also has the following methods to be used for configuration:
+* `addTwigPath(string $namespace, string $path)` Adds an additional path to the Twig loader, under a specific namespace.
+Use this method to add additional namespaces to the loader.
+If you want to use components inside of the added namespace, make sure to add the paths to your `Finder` as well.

 ## Using Javascript

 Since javascript for Drupal sites is typically triggered by Drupal core's `Drupal.attachBehaviors()` method, it can be helpful to add a few files directly from core to Mannequin's list of global javascript files in `.mannequin.php`: